99JIK/TIL/Yusu.md

     It uses version control history and history tracking tools such as git log, CodeShovel, and CodeTracker to trace how each piece of code has evolved over time.
 - This allows FONTE to identify which commits modified or introduced the suspicious code elements.
 #### Slide 10
+- Finally, FONTE combines these two relationships to derive a failure-to-commit mapping.
+    A commit is considered more suspicious if it recently changed code that is highly related to the observed failure.
+- In this way, FONTE extends traditional fault localization from the spatial domain — where the problem is in the code — into the temporal domain — when the problem was introduced in the commit history.
+#### Slide 11
+This is the background section.